markng/django-allauth/README.rst

 --------

-- Supports multiple authentication schemes (e.g. login by user name, or by e-mail), as well as multiple strategies for account verification (ranging from none to e-mail verification).
+- Supports multiple authentication schemes (e.g. login by user name, or by email), as well as multiple strategies for account verification (ranging from none to email verification).

 - All access tokens are consistently stored so that you can publish wall updates etc.